raganwald-deprecated/homoiconic/2009-05-13/tough_crowd.md

 And what if, instead, we have decided that the candidate is one of the most charming, intelligent, and talented scientists in history, a Nobel prize winner?
 [What if he shows you that your question was imprecise](http://www.hebig.org/blogs/archives/main/000962.php "Round Manhole Covers, or: If Richard Feynman applied for a job at Microsoft")?
 In that case, maybe we will decide that pushing back on requirements is a sign that the question was a dumb one to begin with.

-I find it interesting that a relatively unknown fellow gets slammed for his attitude, another fellow writes roundly lauded post condemning technical questions, and the apocryphal story about Richard Feynman routinely draws praise.
+I find it interesting that a relatively unknown fellow gets slammed for his attitude, another fellow writes a roundly lauded post condemning technical questions, and the apocryphal story about Richard Feynman routinely draws praise.

 ---